Everyone is online more, including the dancer at your local strip club.

 The current crisis has the potential to reshape many industries, including sex.

-Vann said she expects more sex workers to stay online once the pandemic subsides.
+Robyn said she expects more sex workers to stay online once the pandemic subsides.
 But she is also hopeful that the industry will continue, as strong as it has been in the past.

 Chinn said he is looking at other, more stable industries surviving the crisis.